Talks at MIF17

 The Factory Panel: Spaces for Artists

-Choreographer Lucinda Childs (Available Light), composer Huang Ruo (Music for a Busy City), architect Ellen van Loon, director Walter Meierjohann and curator Hans Ulrich Obrist joined MIF Artistic Director John McGrath to discuss cultural spaces from the artist’s perspective in this special panel inspired by The Factory, Manchester’s soon-to-be-built arts venue.
+Choreographer Lucinda Childs (Available Light), composer Huang Ruo (Music for a Busy City), architect Ellen van Loon, director Walter Meierjohann and curator Hans Ulrich Obrist joined MIF Artistic Director John McGrath to discuss cultural spaces from the artist’s perspective in this special panel inspired by The Factory, a new world-class arts venue currently under construction.

 HOME (Cinema 2), Fri 7 July

 Architects Ellen van Loon and Rem Koolhaas talked about OMA’s work on cultural buildings, including The Factory and Taipei Performing Arts Center, and discussed the future of arts spaces.
 Chaired by Hans Ulrich Obrist.

 Stage 1, Old Granada Studios, Sat 8 July

 Artists Samson Young, Susan Hefuna and Stephen Sutcliffe discussed the different ways they address journeys in the work.
 Chaired by Maria Balshaw, former Director of the Whitworth and now Director of Tate.